Accessing the Pieces Copilot Chat in JetBrains IDEs

 Adding Context to Copilot Chats

-This greatly boosts the number generative AI responses your receive that will actually benefit you, as it can provide hyper-specific responses because it’s contextually aware of your code.
+This greatly boosts the number of generative AI responses you receive that will actually benefit you.
+It can provide hyper-specific responses because it’s contextually aware of your code.

-To do this, you can select the Starred Message Icon in the bottom-left corner of your Copilot Chat window, openable from the JetBrains IDE sidebar.
+To do this, select the Starred Message Icon in the bottom-left corner of your Copilot Chat window, which is openable from the JetBrains IDE sidebar.

 You can also right-click a file from your project or active file tree and add that file as context to the conversation.

-This can be done without even opening the Pieces Copilot window.
-Simply right-click on a file in your open project and select Add to Copilot Chat Context.
+This can be done without opening the Pieces Copilot window.
+Right-click on a file in your open project and select Add to Copilot Chat Context

 Adding Code Snippets